Ancient Numismatic Mythology

 Although far from a definitive attribution, many have suggested the following "banquet scene" represents the myth of Tereus and Prokne.

 THRACE, Bizya.
 Geta 209-211 AD.
 26mm.
 Banquet Scene with bearded reclining male, touching shoulder woman.
-Jurukova 63, Varbanov 1491.
+Jurukova 63, Varbanov 1491. (image courtesy of CNG)

-Coins of Attis Attis was Cebele's lover, eunuch attendant, and driver of her lion driven chariot.
+Attis was Cebele's lover, eunuch attendant, and driver of her lion driven chariot.
 Ultimately, he was driven mad and castrated himself because of her.

 MYSIA, Kyzikos.
 5th-4th century BC.
 Stater Electrum, 16.08g. head of Attis.